sirap95/basic-blog/README.md

 Basic Blog is a free easy to use template to create your first blog.

-The focus of this template is the backend, it will allow you to practice with Laravel, you will just need to apply a bootstrap template  for the guest side.
+The focus of this template is the backend, it will allow you to practice with Laravel and all the basic function to start learning and improve your knowledge.
+You will just need to apply a bootstrap template  for the guest side.

-Current release: V0.3
+Current version: V0.4

+Laravel v9.3.1

+PHP v8.1.0

 ## Release: